-Booster shots have been authorized for anyone 12 years of age and over.
+Pfizer booster shots have been authorized for anyone 5 years of age and over.
 Moderna boosters are recommended for those 18 and older.
 How long you need to wait after your initial vaccination varies among the vaccines.

-Eligible individuals may prefer a different vaccine type for their booster dose from what they originally received.
+Those over 18 may choose a different vaccine type for their booster dose from what they originally received.
 CDC’s recommendations now allow for this type of mix and match dosing for booster shots.
 For more information on when you are eligible for a booster see the CDC Booster Dose webpage.
 Those who are immunocompromised can find more details on the recommended time between vaccine doses here.

 Who is eligible for a 3rd vaccine dose?

 The CDC has authorized that those who are moderately or severely immunocompromised are eligible to receive a 3rd dose of the Pfizer or Moderna mRNA COVID-19 vaccine.
 A 3rd dose is different than a booster in that you don't have to wait as long, 28 days, and it is the same dosage as the initial vaccination.
 See the details about eligibility in this flyer.

 If you are in need of having someone come to your home to provide a vaccine to you and your caregivers please see the below flyer with information on where to call.
 A printable version of the flyer is available here.

 Michigan Department of Health and Human Services COVID 19 Vaccine Information